Last Amended September 2017

 The Board has the power to suspend any member due to any infractions covered by the items below.

-Any complaint about an IFA member (financially, morally, commercially or operationally) should be reported to the Area Coordinator.
+Any complaint about an IFA member (financially, morally, commercially or operationally) should be reported to the Board.
 Should one of the Board members be personally involved in the dispute, they must withdraw from any vote on the matter.

 8.3 INVESTIGATIONS Any member under investigation by the Board as a result of disputes, claims, non-payment of dues, serious settlement problems with other members or any other infraction as so decided by the Board, can be subject to suspension or dismissal at the discretion of the Board.